Rene Carmona

 Research Description:

-Commodity and energy markets (e.g. oil, electricity, natural gas, coal); market mechanisms to control greenhouse gas emissions; game theoretic analyses of the energy/emissions markets with emphasis on the policy implications of their designs
+Commodity and energy markets (e.g. oil, electricity, natural gas, coal); market mechanisms to control greenhouse gas emissions; game theoretic analyses of energy/emissions market designs with emphasis on the policy implications

 Research Areas: Economics, Policy, Social Science of Energy & Environment